 Until now, we have learned about trimming the facial hairs above the upper lip and below the nose.
 The next step is to reduce the bulk of the mustache.

-Before we start to reduce the bulk of the mustache, we want to comb it properly, which will make it easy for you to finalize the desired bulk length.
+Before we start to reduce the bulk of the mustache, we want to comb it properly, which will make it easy for you to finalize the mustache upward desired bulk length.
 Start combing away from the mustache until your facial hairs extend towards the end of the mustache comb’s fine teeth.
 As said, now you can decide on how much bulk you are willing to have.

 If you decide to use trimming scissors, you can get rid of the hairs until they reach your desired length.
 But if you decide to use an electric trimmer, then don’t stress too much about it.
 These days, the trimmers come with guard replacements that you can change easily to alter the trimming length.
-The rule of thumb is to start with longer settings and move to shorter ones if you need them.
+The rule of thumb is to start with a bit longer settings and move to shorter ones if you need them.
 It will make sure that you don’t end up cutting your entire mustache or facial hair.

 Bonus Step 7: Final Touch Ups

 This step is just to make sure that you have not missed any parts of the mustache.
-For this step, we would prefer to use beard scissors because we have already completed trimming part of the mustache and are into the perfect job.
+For this step, we would prefer to use beard scissors because we have already completed trimming part of the mustache and are doing the perfect job.
 So, it starts with combing the mustache downward toward your upper lips and cutting stray hairs using a pair of scissors or any unwanted hairs that are spoiling the look.

 How to Trim a Mustache with a Beard Trimmer?